 Anti-requisite(s): 76040 Research Thesis AND 78102 LLM Project by Research

 This subject is designed to enable students to acquire higher order research and writing skills, and to have the opportunity to undertake a 6000 word written work on an approved topic of law.
-The written work will be undertaken in a format appropriate to the topic, for example academic essay, NGO Report, government submission, opinion for counsel.
+The written work is undertaken in a format appropriate to the topic, for example academic essay, NGO Report, government submission, opinion for counsel.
 This enables students to further develop their communication and research skills by writing a sustained and persuasive argument that demonstrates their ability to articulate legal issues, evaluate and synthesise research materials, and to think creatively and strategically.
 The variety of formats gives students exposure to forms of writing that they may encounter in their future employment.

 Students also develop skills in self-management by undertaking self-directed work and learning, and by responding to and applying feedback.